How it Works

-We are willing to meet with you or your patients to discuss the program and our individual experience along the path of recovery if our anonymity is not compromised.
+We are willing to meet with you or your patients to discuss the program and our individual experiences along the path of recovery if our anonymity is not compromised.
 We must always maintain our individual anonymity at the level of press, radio, television, and other forms of public media.
 If you would like to talk with someone, please contact us through our Service Board and someone will contact you shortly.
-OA does not compete with the professional community.
-We claim no medical, nutritional, or psychological expertise.
-We suggest that interested members contact qualified professionals for help in these areas.
-We hope that this glimpse into OA will help you refer your patients to us.
-Many people have reached a healthy weight and maintained it by following this program of recovery.

 To read the latest News and Information for The Professional Community in the Courier newsletter for professionals.
 Check out this sample issue of the Courier.
 In this newsletter, you can read what other professionals have to say about Overeaters Anonymous.